neuraparse/QMANN/CONTRIBUTING.md

-# Contributing to QMNN
+# Contributing to QMANN

-Thank you for your interest in contributing to Quantum Memory-Augmented Neural Networks (QMNN)!
+Thank you for your interest in contributing to Quantum Memory-Augmented Neural Networks (QMANN)!
 This project is open source under the Apache 2.0 license, and we welcome contributions from the community.

 ## 🚀 Welcome Contributors!